lylst3r/startup/README.md

 - use body to set background color (or image) and font for entire page
 - top/bottom and left/right useful for moving elements around page
 - save images without background as png to avoid adding white background

+### JavaScript
+- add to HTML with script tag or script src=filename